PRATT-536/Lab-2a-2d/README.md

-This github repository contains the materials for Build Lab 2a-2d.
+This repository contains materials required for Build Lab 2a-2d.

 **CAUTION**

-Please note that the "Binder" service provides a temporary environment to run your Python code: anything you do will be deleted after a while.
-Pleasse make sure you capture any outputs or download any files for your submissions.
+Please note that the "Binder" service provides a temporary environment to run your Python code.
+Any modifications or outputs will be deleted after a "timeout" or "exit.".
+Please make sure you capture any outputs, or download any files, necessary for your Lab submissions.

 Open Build Lab materials in [Binder](https://mybinder.org/v2/gh/tatsath/fin-ml/master):
 <a href="https://mybinder.org/v2/gh/tatsath/fin-ml/master"><img src="https://matthiasbussonnier.com/posts/img/binder_logo_128x128.png" width="90" /></a>